 So, what’s the solution?

-Before You Start Your Design: Know Your Audience
+Before You Create Your Design: Know Your Audience

 The first step of learning how to design a poster is to know exactly who your poster is for.
 You can create the most visually-appealing poster in the world, but if it doesn’t appeal to the people you are trying to captivate, well, it’ll be equivalent to showing the Mona Lisa to a classroom full of toddlers.
 For example, if you want to create a poster for an upcoming death metal concert, the way you design that poster is going to be the opposite extreme of how you’d design a poster for a major retail outlet that’s having a sale on baby diapers.
 For the first design, you’d be targeting men (one study found that 81 percent of heavy metal concert-goers are men) between the ages of 18 and 40.
 You’d also likely use colors like jet black and fire red, and aggressive, gothic-inspired fonts.
 For the diaper sale, however, you’d be targeting women between the ages of 18-40, and would likely use pastel colors with soft, round fonts and images of infants.